-NCCER Electrical Technologies 2 (17103G1000) Fee Required Prerequisite: NCCER Electrical Technologies 1 Year-long / 1 credit Grades 10-12
+NCCER Electrical Technologies 2 (17103G1000) Fee Required

+Prerequisite: NCCER Electrical Technologies 1

 This is the second of three one-credit courses in the Electrical Technologies pathway.
 It is designed to provide students with theory, practice, and skills development.
 Emphasis is placed on fundamental knowledge and skills in basic wiring, understanding circuitry, performing basic wiring patterns, and using the National Electric Code (NEC) leading to NCCER Electrical Level 2 Credential.